Introduction

 As you can see, we need an element in order to flick.

-action does not work with all elements, and there is no attribute to indicate if an element is suitable or not.
+The Flick action does not work with all elements, and there is no attribute to indicate if an element is suitable or not.

-action, performing that action on that element will not result in a scroll on that page.
+If an element is not suitable for the Flick action, performing that action on that element will not result in a scroll on that page.

 You will not see any errors in the logs in that case; you will just notice that it has no effect.

-This is because the element was located and the action was performed, but Appium does not throw any errors if the Flick
+This is because the element was located and the action was performed, but Appium does not throw any errors if the Flick action did not result in a scroll.

-action with different elements until you find one that works.
-It’s a trial and error process.
 For some applications, you might get an error that the

-action is not supported.
-This is because the default versions of Appium used by BrowserStack and Sauce Labs might not support the Flick
+Flick action is not supported.
+This is because the default versions of Appium used by BrowserStack and Sauce Labs might not support the Flick action for some applications.
+In this case, you can try changing the Appium Version from the Settings section of that test suite.
+2. Using the Move action

-action requires 3 parameters:
+The Move action requires 3 parameters:

 - Locator Type